General

 For example, a retailer may prioritize delivery promises above cost during peak season, while a distributor may prioritize cost efficiency during off-peak periods.
 These priorities are not static—they evolve with business conditions.

 A well-designed constraint hierarchy ensures that when trade-offs occur—and they always do—the system makes decisions that align with business goals, not just mathematical efficiency.
+This is where automated route planning becomes indispensable: it encodes these hierarchies into executable logic.

 Also Read: Control Towers in Supply Chain Decision-Making: A Framework